ikeike443/decK-action/README.md

 ### github_token
 This is also mandatory to call several GitHub API inside of the action.
 Please set as `${{ secrets.GITHUB_TOKEN }}`

-### ENV_URL
-This is optional, if you set this, will be passed to GitHub Deployment API.
-That will generate a convinient link to your Kong instance in the environment menu of the GitHub repo.

 ## License

 decK-action is licensed with MIT.